w3c/wot-security/wot-security-metadata.md

 in the future.

 ### In
+Tag: `"in"`

 Location of information in a particular protocol.

-- `"in"`: one of
+Value is one of
 - `"header"`: in protocol header
 - `"parameter"`: the key is added to the url as a query parameter
 - `"body"`: in payload body
 - `"cookie"`: in data maintained by the client and sent automatically with each transaction (typically also in the header, but in a different field)

 Note: the `"parameter"` option requires manipulation of the URL.
 In this case the URL given in the `"href"` parameter is just considered the base URL.

+### Name
+Tag: `"name"`

+The name to be used for a header, query parameter, or cookie.
+In the case of a header this can be omitted if there is a useful default.

 ## Protocol-Specific Notes
 Schemes only resolve into specific security mechanisms when combined with specific protocols.